 - Ten minutes from the orange sign, you arrive at an open grove of hemlocks – a good place for a snack.
 The trail swings L here to follow the rim of a steep valley, but before taking that turn, look over the escarpment to the brook far below.

 - The trail turns L past an “elbow tree” at R, a leaning yellow birch that lost its top and headed for the sun.

 - Climbing gently up along the stream, the trail soon brings you to an up close and personal look at the tiny Mink Brook tributary.
 Cross it on impossibly green, luxuriantly mossy logs.
 You’ll soon encounter a few more “corduroy” log crossings.
 These places don’t look like much, but they are ecologically valuable.
 Headwater seeps, kept shaded and forested, serve as an important “sponge” in a downpour and start a stream off on its downhill tumble in the right fashion, cool and clean.
 Abundant moisture in the forest floor and a rich layer of duff support a fun and fantastic array of fungi.

 - The trail reaches the head of the little stream valley and follows the land’s contour as it heads north toward its junction with the AT.
-As the trail is less distinct here, it’s important to keep an eye out for the orange blazes.
+As the trail is less distinct here, it’s important to keep an eye out for the orange blazes; stay left at a fork.
 It’s hard to miss a jumble of pure white boulders of quartz.